 Many other organizations offer programs of interest to conservators, including the Society of American Archivists, National Preservation Institute, and the National Center for Preservation Technology and Training.
-The McCrone Institute and McCrone College of Microscopy are offering increased numbers of courses of interest to the conservation profession.
+The McCrone Institute and McCrone College of Microscopy roffer a few courses specifically aimed at the conservation profession, although many of their broader courses can be extremely useful.
 Other organizations offer workshops in specialty areas, such as the American Library Association, the American Institute of Architects, and the George Eastman House.
 Trade organizations, such as the American Chemical Society and American Association of Textile Chemists and Colorists, may also offer training of interest to conservators in analytical techniques or specific media.
 These organizations focus primarily on their core membership, so not all specialty groups or professional needs of AIC's members are adequately served, and offerings tend to be sporadic in nature.